rbartelme/phenophasebbn/README.md

   - [causalnex](https://causalnex.readthedocs.io/en/latest/) to implement the `NO TEARS` directed acyclic graph structure learning algorithm as described [here](https://github.com/xunzheng/notears)
   - Under the hood, `causalnex` also uses `pandas`, `sklearn`, and `igraph`

-To develop a probabilistic network predicting phenotype transitions in *Sorghum bicolor*
+To develop a causal Bayesian network, also known as a Bayesian Belief Network,  predicting growth rate as a phenotype from the  *Sorghum bicolor* biomass accumulation panel.

 This analysis produces a casual inference Bayesian Belief Network similar to Judea Pearle's [work](https://escholarship.org/content/qt53n4f34m/qt53n4f34m.pdf), where the nodes (vertices) of the network represent variables and the edges (arcs) represent linked dependencies supported by [conditional probailities](https://en.wikipedia.org/wiki/Conditional_probability#:~:text=In%20probability%20theory%2C%20conditional%20probability,or%20evidence)%20has%20already%20occurred.)